Why am I not losing weight on Noom? If you have wondered this, you are not alone. Keep reading for troubleshooting tips.

 Here are some helpful tips if you struggle to drink water:

 - Set reminders on your phone so you remember to drink water.

 - Add fruit to your water for a little extra flavor.

 - Use an app to track your water consumption.

 - Drink a glass of water before each meal.

 Bonus Tip: Choose water instead of other beverages!
 If you are struggling to lose weight, make sure you are not drinking your calories.
 Smoothies, kombucha, juices, etc all add up!

 Step 4: Make Sure Your Expectations Are Realistic

-Make sure you have realistic expectations for your weight loss.
-If you are expecting a drastic result in a short window of time, you may need to reevaluate your expectations.
+Do you feel like you can’t lose weight on Noom?
+Make sure you have realistic expectations for your Noom weight loss.
+If you expect a drastic result in a short window, you may need to reevaluate your expectations.